 At the conclusion of the electrical connection, the generator should be started, and all components tested and verified for proper operation.
 Upon the testing and certification of the generator system, the installer should demonstrate the operation of the generator system and provide you with the owner’s manual and any other documentation you may need.

 At the conclusion of the testing and certification of the generator system, your installation contractor will request a final inspection from the municipal electrical inspection office.

 Please note: As mentioned throughout this guide, in most cases, the homeowner must be at home for all inspections.
-Your installation contractor will advise you on the availability of the electrical inspector.
-Most inspection departments, however, require direct contact with the homeowner in scheduling specific appointments.

 Due to the individual inspector’s interpretation of the National Electrical and Gas codes, your inspector may request additional work to be performed.
 These requests are not uncommon.
 If this occurs, your installation contractor will make any necessary schedule changes to complete the process.